cclint/socket-programming/README.md

 # socket-programming
-Simple socket programming project for CS334
+Simple socket programming project for CS334 using UDP and TCP programming